 TV calling... :)

 It was a slightly chaotic start!
 I applied for a job at STV as Camera Trainee the day before the deadline date, having been told about it by a friend's sister at the last minute.
 I'd never really thought about working in TV till then but that's where I ended up!
 From Camera Trainee, to Camera Operator, Staff Camera Operator, and finally Senior Camera Operator (this time at BBC) I spent a total of 22 years working in the Television industry covering everything and anything.
 From Top of the Pops, to River City, Chewin the Fat and T In the Park, it was a career full of highs, lows, crazy hours, hard-to-handle egos and some fantastic sights and experiences.
-It's hard to compare it to any other job because I don't think there's another job like it - except maybe working in the music industry.
-Despite all of this, photography remained my first love and in early 2018, I retired from my position of Senior Camera Operator and returned to my roots...
+It's hard to compare it to any other job because I don't think there are many jobs like it.
+Despite all of this, photography remained my first love and in early 2018, I retired from my position of Senior Camera Operator and returned to my roots... literally!